Sorsby/sky_assessment/README.md

 Once all pre-requisites are met you can run the project with either ```npm start``` or ```http-server -o``` and navigate to ```http://localhost:8000```

+## Notes

+Given more time I would implement some form of unit testing for the project.

+I have observed a bug on Chrome on Mac and Edge on Widnows whereby an uploaded file does not redirect immediately to the home page, on my test system running Chrome on Windows I have been unable to reproduce but given more time I would address this bug.
+For now you can just click the home button on the navbar.

 ## Built With

 * [AngularJS](https://angularjs.org/) - The web framework used